-In 2015, the variable performance-based remuneration for Risk Takers was based on the following sustained parameters, each of which accounts for one-third:
+In 2016, the variable performance-based remuneration for Risk Takers was based on the following sustained parameters, each of which accounts for one-third:

-- the Group's sustainable overall performance as measured by its business performance over three years, - the performance contributions of the organizational units to the Group's overall sustainable performance as measured by the enhanced business performance of units that originate business and division-specific figures for control and service units over three years, - the specific performance contributions of individual Risk Takers in the current year.
+- the Group's sustainable overall performance as measured by its economic performance over three years, - the performance contributions of the organizational units to the Group's overall sustainable performance as measured by the enhanced economic performance of units that originate business and division-specific figures for control and service units over three years, - the specific performance contributions of individual Risk Takers in the current year.

-The bonus is measured on the basis of overall target achievement.
-The final bonus is measured in the following year once the annual financial statements have been adopted and the Group's Board of Managing Directors has made a decision as to whether Risk Takers reached their overall target.
+The bonus is measured on the basis of overall goal achievement.
+The final bonus is measured in the following year once the annual financial statements have been adopted and the Group's Board of Managing Directors has made a decision as to whether Risk Takers reached their overall goal.

 In addition to sustainability in performance measurement, the second central component of Risk Taker remuneration is sustainability of the payment of variable performance-based remuneration.
-Significant parts of the variable remuneration are based on sustainable business performance, provided that the variable remuneration totals at least EUR 50 000.
+Significant parts of the variable performance-based remuneration are dependent on the company's long-term performance, provided that the variable remuneration totals at least EUR 50,000.

-A figure of 60% (in the case of division heads and members of the Aida Board of Managing Directors) and 40% (in the case of department and group heads as well as non-tariff employees) of the variable performance-based remuneration of EUR 50000 or more is deferred over a period of three years and paid out on a time-proportionate basis (called deferrals); in the event of any negative performance contributions, the deferred amount is reduced or forfeited (malus).
+A figure of 60% (in the case of division heads and members of the Aida Board of Managing Directors) and 40% (in the case of department and group heads as well as non-tariff employees) of the variable performance-based remuneration of EUR 50,000 or more is deferred over a period of three years and paid out on a time-proportionate basis (called deferrals); in the event of any negative performance contributions, the deferred amount is reduced or forfeited (malus).

-50% of the deferred amount is frozen for a period of one year and tied to sustained growth (i.e. it is subject to an appreciation right).
-The sustained growth in LBBW is measured by the change in the adjusted aggregate risk cover.
+50% percent of the deferred amount is retained for a period of one year and tied to sustained changes in value (i.e. with an appreciation right).
+The sustained performance of LBBW is measured using the change in the adjusted aggregate risk cover.
 To this end, the adjusted aggregate risk cover of the previous year is compared to that for the base year (awarding of bonuses) in the respective year of payment.
-20% (in the case of division heads and members of the Aida Board of Managing Directors) and 30% (in the case of department and group heads as well as non-tariff employees) of the variable remuneration calculated is paid out immediately.
-The same amount is frozen for one year and is also tied during this period to any sustained growth in LBBW.
+20% (in the case of division heads and members of the Aida Board of Managing Directors) and 30% (in the case of department and group heads as well as non-tariff employees) of the calculated variable performance-based remuneration is paid out immediately.
+The same amount is frozen for one year and is also tied during this period to any changes in the sustained performance.

 At the end of the deferral period, a review is conducted to determine if there are negative performance contributions on the basis of the criteria defined in the Risk Taker remuneration model.
 The malus review is performed using back testing at a Group level, at the level of the organizational unit and at an individual level.
-There is also a review for outstanding individual performance.
+There is also a review for outstanding personal performance.
 Prior to payment, a check is performed for compliance with the additional conditions:

-- positive overall performance of the Group and - nothing jeopardizing adequate equity backing and - sufficient liquidity of the Bank and - fulfillment of the combined capital buffer requirements
+- positive overall performance of the Group and - nothing jeopardizing adequate equity backing and - · sufficient liquidity of the Bank and - fulfillment of the combined capital buffer requirements